GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/pwa-checklist/index.md

 appears in the task list, just like other apps.

 Why would you want a user to install your PWA?
-The same reason you'd want a user to install your app from any app store.
+The same reason you'd want a user to install your app from an app store.
 Users who install your apps are your most engaged audience, and have better engagement metrics than typical visitors, often at parity with native app users on mobile devices.
 These metrics include more repeat visits, longer times on your site and